MacHundt/SocialOcean/README.md

 SocialOcean enables users to explore geo-tagged social media data.
 In the context of my Master Thesis, it is tailored to Echo Chamber detection.
 Depending on the pre-processed features, it can be adapted for other purposes.
-The tool utilizes a Lucene index and a corresponding Postgres database.
+The tool utilizes a Lucene index and a corresponding PostgreSQL database.
 A script to create the Lucene index is included.
 This repository is an Eclipse RCP project.
 So it enables plugin-creation.